icinganalysis/icinganalysis.github.io/content/assessments.md

 in experiments vs LEWICE analysis.
-It also considered differences caused by ice tracing techniques between individuals, variations alon the span of the test article, test repeatability, and experimental error.
+It also considered differences caused by ice tracing techniques between individuals, variations along the span of the test article, test repeatability, and experimental error.
 These latter factor were relatively small.